smythp/tome/README.md

 # Tome of Lore

-A keyboard-driven, hierarchical note storage system with text-to-speech feedback.
-Store and retrieve data using a purely audio interface.
+A keyboard-driven, hierarchical data storage and retrieval system with an audio-only interface.

 ## Overview

-Tome of Lore is an accessibility-focused application that lets you:
-- Store and organize text snippets using keyboard shortcuts
-- Retrieve information through voice feedback
-- Navigate a hierarchical storage system with nested buffers
-- Copy/paste content between your clipboard and the application
-- Track history of all stored information
+Tome of Lore saves and retrieves data stored at specific keys.
+By default, the application exits after a storage and retrieval operation.
+Designed for quick data storage or retrieval without context switching.

 ## Setup

 ### Prerequisites

 - Python 3.8+
 - SQLite3
 - espeak (for text-to-speech)